swiftysix/laaang/README.md

 # Laaang Website

-This is the repositor to build the [Laaang.ch](https://laaang.ch) website.
+This is the repository to build the [Laaang.ch](https://laaang.ch) website.